-8. (1) The court must, as soon as is reasonably possible after receiving an application submitted to it under section 6(6), consider that application.

-(2) In considering any application for a protection order and before making a decision on the application, the court may, subject to section 12(8) - z

-- (a) require oral evidence or further evidence of any nature and that evidence forms part of the record of the proceedings; and - (b) for the purposes of paragraph (a), summon any person to appear before the court. - (3) After considering an application as contemplated in subsection (1) the court -
+- 8. (1) The court must, as soon as is reasonably possible after receiving an application submitted to it under section 6(6), consider that application. - (2) In considering any application for a protection order and before making a decision on the application, the court may, subject to section 12(8) - - (a) require oral evidence or further evidence of any nature and that evidence forms part of the record of the proceedings; and - (b) for the purposes of paragraph (a), summon any person to appear before the court. - (3) After considering an application as contemplated in subsection (1) the court - - (a) must - - (i) if it is satisfied that there is sufficient evidence as contemplated in section 7(1) and a sufficient showing of urgency, grant, in the prescribed form and manner, an interim protection order notwithstanding the fact that the respondent has not been given notice of the proceedings and an opportunity to be heard; and - (ii) direct the complainant to appear before the court on the return date;

+[Paragraph (a) is substituted with amendment markings by Act 6 of 2022.]

-- (a) must, if it is satisfied that there is sufficient evidence as contemplated in section 7(1), grant, in the prescribed form and manner, an interim protection order notwithstanding the fact that the respondent has not been given notice of the proceedings and an opportunity to be heard; - (b) may, if the circumstances so require, refer the matter for an enquiry, in which case, the court must give such directives as may be prescribed for the conducting of any subsequent proceedings; - (c) may, grant part of the relief applied for and refer any outstanding issues to an enquiry, in which case, paragraph (b) will apply; or - (d) may, if it considers that the application has no merit, dismiss the application. - (4) An interim protection order must - - (a) call upon the respondent to, on or before the return date, show cause why the interim protection order should not be confirmed; and - (b) contain any other prescribed information.
+- (b) may, if the circumstances so require, refer the matter for an enquiry, in which case, the court must give such directives as may be prescribed for the conducting of any subsequent proceedings; - (c) may, grant part of the relief applied for and refer any outstanding issues to an enquiry, in which case, paragraph (b) will apply; or - (d) may, if it considers that the application has no merit, dismiss the application. - (4) An interim protection order must - - (a) direct the respondent if he or she so wishes to - (i) on or before the return date, lodge written representations with the clerk of court, giving reasons why the interim protection order should not be confirmed; and